ankumar/architecture/Patterns/Design Patterns.md

 ##

-Topics: Performance, Resilience, ....

-**"Library"** - Bakes in a set of best practices & removes the boilerplate
+**"Library"** - Performance, Resilience, ..., Bakes in a set of best practices & removes the boilerplate

 [The Amazon Builders' Library](https://aws.amazon.com/builders-library/)